 If a playlist contains Sequences with outdated Cinegy Type templates, select the "Enable rendering Cinegy Type in sequences" option.
 This enables the Cinegy Type templates playback and proxying.

 |Please, make sure your system has the proper NVIDIA Quadro video board installed for the correct work with Cinegy Type scenes.|

 |In case the dongle is missing or the "Core Engine" license is missing, the Cinegy Playout will work in demo mode.
 If other license required for work is missing, the Cinegy Playout will not start.|

-Cinegy Titler supports live and SDI video inputs and streams, making them available as a texture in a scene.
-The channel configuration is similar to that one described for playback configuration.
+Cinegy Title supports live streams, SDI video inputs, and NDI inputs as RGBA (with alpha channel support), making them available as a texture in a scene.
+The channel configuration is similar to the one described for playback configuration.